TassioCarmo/havard-cs50x-week5-data-structures/README.md

 ## Linked lists

+linked list, we can store a list of values in different parts of memory:

-With a linked list, we have the tradeoff of needing to allocate more memory for each value and pointer, in order to spend less time adding values.
+with that we have a tradeoff of needing to allocate more memory for each value and pointer, in order to spend less time adding values.
 (When we copy an array, we do need to allocate more memory, but we free the old array once we finish copying it.)

 ![image](https://user-images.githubusercontent.com/31789624/199869997-abd5aec2-6c0b-40c9-9598-b6c6358b1ece.png)

 ![image](https://user-images.githubusercontent.com/31789624/199870012-0c20739a-d055-43aa-ad99-9963a642eb38.png)

-We use nodes, which is a component of a data structure encapsulates some information.
+**Nodes** , which is a component of a data structure encapsulates some information.
 We can implement a node with a struct:
 ```
 typedef struct node
 {